iivvaannxx/my-room/README.md

 ## ✨ Features

 The UI panel on the top right is made with [Tweakpane](https://tweakpane.github.io/docs/).
 You can use it to interact with some objects in the scene!
-At the time of writing the following objects/options can be played with are the ones listed below.
+At the time of writing the following objects/options can be played with are:

-Initially there was also an option to change the projection between orthographic and perspective, but I didn't like having to manage two different cameras and I ended up removing this capability and the ortographic projection altogether because I didn't like it that much either.
-Perspective feels more natural, and ortographic was only there in the beginning to stick with the ***Isometric*** part of the challenge theme.

 - **Realtime Clock**: The clock over the shelves, should display the system time of the visitor's machine.
 You can also travel in time if you want, by changing it manually!